pooyanazad/pooyanazad/README.md

 - 👋 Hi, I’m @pooyanazad
-- 👀 Who is interested in Opensource and automation
+- 👀 Who is interested in opensource and automation
 - 📫 You can reach me: pooyan.azadparvar@gmail.com